 What the AACR Is Currently Doing in This Area

 The AACR and the Ocular Melanoma Foundation (OMF) support the Ocular Melanoma Foundation-AACR Fellowship, in honor of the Kammerman family, to find cures and better treatments for ocular melanoma – a rare and aggressive form of melanoma.
-The grantee for 2017 is Vivian Chua, PhD, a postdoctoral fellow at Thomas Jefferson University, for her study, "Novel Epigenetic Targeting Approaches in Uveal Melanoma."
+The grantee for 2018 is Alison H. Skalet, MD, PhD, of the Oregon Health & Science University for her study, "Circulating Hybrid Cells as a Prognostic Biomarker for Uveal Melanoma."